 If he was a leader in today’s Church he would be thought of very highly, and would likely have a huge congregation and/or television audience.
 He would be the Christian’s pin-up boy.
 But Saul’s problem was that although he started off well, he didn’t finish so well (Mk 13:13).
 He started off as a blazing light but went out with a fizz.

 What happened that things changed so badly?
 Well, he was told very specifically by God’s prophet what God wanted him to do.
 He didn’t have to look at the bible, compare scripture with scripture, and try to sort out which way he should go – he was given a specific, detailed instruction directly from God.
-“Now go and smite Amalek, and utterly destroy all that they have, and spare them not; but slay both man and woman, infant and suckling, ox and sheep, camel and ass” (1 Sam 15:3).
+“Now go and strike Amalek, and utterly destroy all that they have; do not spare them, but kill both man and woman, infant and suckling, ox and sheep, camel and donkey” (1 Sam 15:3).

 But why did God want to do that?
 Who were the Amalekites that God hated them so much?
 And how does this fit with God being a God of love?
 Doesn’t he forgive sinners?
 For consideration of this and related issues, please refer to my essay on this site entitled “Principles of Holy War”.